Expo City Dubai’s all-female Firdaus Orchestra launch region’s first ever concert aimed at educating young children

 “Mini Maestros” will take place on 27th January at the Firdaus Studio in Expo City.
 The concert will include a diverse range of music, creatively infusing classic children's songs and popular Disney numbers including ‘Hakuna Matata’, ‘Under the Sea’ and ‘Chicken Dance.’

-The concert, the first of its kind in this region, promises to be an immersive and educational musical journey that will captivate the senses and foster a love for music.
+The concert, a first of its kind in this region, promises to be an immersive and educational musical journey for the kids that will captivate the senses and foster a love for music.
 The event will showcase a full chamber orchestra that has been tailored exclusively for early years audiences and their parents.
-The interactive musical environment aims to to engage young minds while offering an entertaining learning experience for both children and adults alike.
+The interactive musical environment aims to engage young minds while offering an entertaining learning experience for both children and their parents.

 Monica Woodman, conductor of the Firdaus Orchestra said: "The power of music to educate is something we are hugely passionate about as an orchestra, so we are extremely excited to be launching this event at the Firdaus Studio in Dubai.
 The significance of classical music in children's cognitive development cannot be overstated.
 Classical music ignites creativity and activates areas of the brain not typically stimulated by other music genres.
 Mini Maestros will offer a truly unique opportunity for children and their parents to interact with live music.
 We cannot wait to perform this concert”.